 - the extremely diverse flora of southwestern Australia as Perth’s climate becomes a cyclone-dominated desert historically associated with the Pilbara or

 - the peak of militant atheist culture in the mineral-poor, big-government Enriched World as its governments cannot pay off the welfare states forced on them by the working masses up to eight generations ago.
-This would mean that the Enriched World simply declines into insignificance after the 2040s as its governments can do little to keep its economy going wiht huge old-age dependency.
+This would mean that the Enriched World simply declines into insignificance after the 2040s as its governments can do little to keep its economy going against extreme levels of old-age dependency.

-Waxing Square, 2063:After the waxing quintile comes the waxing square, a conflicting aspect of 90˚ between spiritual ♓ and worldly, shallow ♊.
-(The last few squares and all later waxing squares from the twenty-sixth century, will have ♆ in ♋ and ♇ in ♈).
-The last waxing square around 1570 saw the full-time break of the Protestant nations with Rome, not to be even partially dealt with until the Emancipation Act of 1829.
-It also saw the growth of Puritanism under the previously noted grand cross.
+Waxing Square, 2063:the growth of Puritanism under the previously noted grand cross.
 The next waxing square may see the complete break of Australia and Africa from the rest of the world.
 Welfare dependency and the impossibility of free-market based reform in the Enriched and even the Tropical World could well be viewed suspiciously by the few nations with enough “dirt” to retain affordable housing and families.

 The fiery chart observed suggests there may be problems – quite likely to be environmental ones – from the end of the Mediterranean climates and the spread of drought/flood tropical conditions with their frequent fires and extreme heat.

-Previous periods of ♇ in the zodiacal longitudes of ♈ have coincided with the development of very new philosophies.
-René Descartes and Thomas Hobbes in the 1580s and 1590s, along with Nietzsche and Häckel in the 1830s and 1840s were born with ♇ in ♈.
+Previous periods of ♇ in the zodiacal longitudes of ♈︎ have coincided with the development of very new philosophies.
+René Descartes and Thomas Hobbes in the 1580s and 1590s, along with Häckel and Nietzsche in the 1830s and 1840s were born with ♇ in ♈︎.
 It will be interesting to see what these years bring, and impossible to tell now.
 Will Australia, likely to be separated from international organisations and affected by radical climate change, at last encounter the revolutionary political pressures that have dominated in the Enriched World since the French Revolution??
 Will new political ideas emerge in Australia or Africa??

-Waxing Trine, 2089:As ♇ becomes more distant from the Sun, aspects to ♆ come more frequently, with the waxing trine, a benefic aspect of 120˚, appearing in 2089.
-It is not possible to say what the waxing trine will bring, but the 2080s, besides being a rare “prime decade” with four prime years, will see a number of cases where all planets are in fire or air, and a triple conjunction of ♃, ♄ and ♅ for the first time in 140 years in ♒.
-The previous ♃-♄-♅ triple conjunction occurred in 1762 in ♈ and before that in 1623 in ♌, coincinding with the last waxing quincunx of ♆ and ♇ and several years after an aphelion.
-The chart here suggests that Australia, now likely to be the centre of the world economy, will be hidden from view of the nihilistic Enriched World with teh Sun in the Second House.
+Waxing Trine, 2089:in 1762 in ♈︎ and before that in 1623 in ♌︎, coinciding with the last waxing quincunx of ♆ and ♇ several years after the July 1618 aphelion.
+The chart here suggests that Australia, now likely to be the centre of the world economy, will be hidden from view of the nihilistic Enriched World with the Sun in the Second House.

 Long-lived quincunxes between generational planets are less painful than shorter-lived quincunxes between personal planets, because in most cases the individual will simply express one sign only.

-The waxing ♆/♇ quincunx coincides very closely with the aphelion of ♇, and sets the scene for the “climax” of the cycle at the opposition.
-Astrologers never note ♇’ aphelion, and even in astronomy it does not warrant much discussion.
-What author Eric Meece on pages 122 to 127 of Horoscope for the New Millennium, calls the “lowest periods of civilisation” tend to coincide with ♇ aphelia - though invariably that aphelion at its waning semisextile to ♆ (ie. 381, 876, 1371, 1866, 2361), not the aphelion at its waxing quincunx (1122, 1618, 2113 etc.).
+The waxing ♆/♇ quincunx follows very closely the aphelion of ♇, and sets the scene for the “climax” of the cycle at the opposition.
+Astrologers never note ♇’s aphelion, and even in astronomy it warrants little discussion.
+What author Eric Meece on pages 122 to 127 of Horoscope for the New Millennium, calls the “lowest periods of civilisation” tend to coincide with ♇ aphelia – though invariably those aphelia at waning semisextiles to ♆ (i.e. 381, 876, 1371, 1866, 2361), not aphelia at waxing quincunxes (1122, 1618, 2113 etc.).

 - opposition in 2139